 4. Understand strategies to integrate pain management into this multi-dimensional treatment model, which may be integrated with continuity experience or inpatient experience.

 5. Identify issues associated with the prognosis and terminal care of patients with cancer and non-cancer diseases.

 6. Know the current literature related to pain management in the terminally ill patient.

 7. Learn the cultural factors involved in palliative care and various communication techniques used to overcome these boundaries.

 8. Examine the legal and ethical concerns related to pain control at the end of life care as well as the administrative and logistic issues that may affect treatment(s).

-Shirley Ryan AbilityLab, Multidisciplinary Rehabilitation Rotation, 4 week rotation, 2 days/week.
+Shirley Ryan AbilityLab, Multidisciplinary Rehabilitation Rotation, 4 week rotation followed by a once weekly rotation for one month.
 During these rotations the fellow will:

 1. Conduct a complete psychiatric/psychological history with special attention to psychiatric and pain co-morbidities

 2. Conduct complete mental status examinations and demonstrate this ability to a faculty observer